foundersandcoders/coursebook/src/course/syllabus/application/comment-box/project.md

-## Comment Box User Interface

-Your project this week is to build a "leave a comment" feature as seen on popular social media or news sites.

-It should:
+Your project this week is to build a comment form for a website.
+The form will allow a user to enter their name, email and a short comment.
+When they submit the form, the page should then show the comment in a section alongside the author's name.

+## Requirements

-- [ ] Use html form elements
+- [ ] Use HTML form elements
 - [ ] Have inputs for a entering a name, email, and a comment
 - [ ] Have a submit button
 - [ ] Check whether the comment exceeds a character count of 140 characters using Javascript
 - [ ] Display the number of characters as the user types (e.g. 87/140)
 - [ ] Give user feedback with custom styling on the comment box, when the user exceeds the character limit (e.g. with a coloured border)
-- [ ] Show the comments on the page once they have been submitted (note: we do not expect them to stay on the page when you refresh)
+- [ ] Show the comment on the page when submitted
+  > Note: we do not expect the comments to stay on the page when you refresh